-The bottom line – don’t get too attached to any single social media platform and focus more on your own home in case you get Facebook ban.
+The bottom line – is don’t get too attached to any single social media platform and focus more on your own home in case you get a Facebook ban.

 Take Facebook Connections Elsewhere

 If you have great friends on Facebook and people that support your blog or business be sure to have their email addresses and or phone numbers.

 Connect with others who you work with on Facebook – many bloggers and small businesses help each other on the platform and off as well as in hidden comments.
 I recommend this as many people are being Facebook Twitter Instagram banned!

 Add More Administrators to Your Facebook Business Pages

 You may need more than one other person to manage your page if you get the Facebook ban.
 Prepare because you may not be able to reach that one other person quickly.

 You may need to adjust a post delete something or add a special sale or an event.
 However, you will not be able to do that during a Facebook ban.

-As I was ad administrator for a client of mine who got the Facebook ban a few months ago I was able to post to his business page.You may need more than one other person to manage your page if you get the Facebook ban. #Facebookban Click To Tweet
+As I was an administrator for a client of mine who got a Facebook ban a few months ago and I was still able to post to his business page.You may need more than one other person to manage your page if you get the Facebook ban. #Facebookban Click To Tweet